Coronavirus (COVID-19) and polycystic kidney disease

 How can people with PKD protect themselves?

-What about people who have had a kidney or liver transplant?
+What extra steps should people who have had a transplant take?

 What if you have COVID-19 symptoms?